 In the narrow streets of Edinburgh you were as likely to meet a murderer as a man of genius.
 Body-snatchers, witch hunters, firebrand priests and philosophers all living on the side of a dead volcano.
 Guides will take you down narrow alleyways, tell you the stories behind the history, and show you views which will define your trip to Scotland’s capital!
 This 2.5-hour walking tour covers all the main sights of the Old Town.
 The guides we work with have a unique style of combining history with pure showmanship and this has made us one of the most popular walking tour companies in all of Europe. *Average tour length.
 The Edinburgh Free Tour usually ends by the National museum of Scotland, by the Greyfriars Kirkyard or by the Writers Museum.
 The independent guides with whom we work have your best interests in mind; while the tour usually includes the sites and stories above and lasts this long, your tour may vary depending on what your guide thinks is best for your group!

 If you traveled back in time to 1850, you would recognise life in Edinburgh, but if you went back to 1750, you very likely wouldn’t.
 What happened in those 100 years that not only changed the face of Scotland, but indeed the world?
 This period in Scottish history influenced the golden era of the Enlightenment like no other.
 Edinburgh had the highest literacy rate in the world and was the place that Sir Walter Scott, John Knoxx and Alexander Graham Bell called home.
-It also was the birthplace of seminal inventions like the telephone, anaesthesia and even the world's first fire brigade. *Average tour length.
+It also was the birthplace of seminal inventions like the telephone, anaesthesia and even the world's first fire brigade.
+Children (13 or under) accompanied by an adult can join the New Town Tour for free. *Average tour length.
 The independent guides with whom we work have your best interests in mind; while the tour usually includes the sites and stories above and lasts this long, your tour may vary depending on what your guide thinks is best for your group!